Welcome to Jason

 early 1980s, which reflected the early introduction of word

 processing on computers.
-I taught an introduction of
+I taught an introduction to

 computer technology course in which the students developed the